ruchadautpure/javascript/README.md

-# react-js-projects
+# javascript
-A code repo of react js projects
+A code repo of js projects